spxrtzy/File-encryption/README.md

 ## How to decrypt
 1. Open the 'decrypt.py' file, and change to the desired destinations and names etc.
 2. Run the file and now you encrypted file is decrypted

+#The difference between V.1.0 and V.1.2?
+The difference between these to version is that the older version you have to manually create an rsa code, but the newer version does it automatically.

+//spxrtzy